Christmas Town hours and operating schedule for 2018 - see below.

 If they run things like the last two years, advance tickets will be available at the Busch Gardens' website and prices depend on the popularity of the day.
-Generally, weekdays are $15-$19 in early November, but have risen to $28 or more by early December, with weekends higher.
+Weekday prices were $15-$19 in early November, but have risen to $28 or more by early December, with weekends higher.
 Generally, your cheapest time to visit is going to be Mondays through Wednesdays.

 The drawbacks of advance tickets: